Ecwid/kirby-ecwid-online-store/README.md

     site/plugins/kirby-ecwid-online-store/

 ### 3. Kirby plugin installer
-If you use the [Kirby plugin installer](https://github.com/jenstornell/kirby-plugin-installer), you can just put the URL of this repository (https://github.com/Ecwid/kirby-ecwid-online-store) to it — this will install the Ecwid plugin.
+If you use the [Kirby plugin installer](https://github.com/jenstornell/kirby-plugin-installer), you can put the URL of this repository (https://github.com/Ecwid/kirby-ecwid-online-store) in it — this will install the Ecwid plugin.

 ## Usage